Generalized parton distributions in spin-3/2 particles: Generalized parton distributions of a spin-3/2 particle

 can be obtained from the parity and time reversal invariances.
 And the analogous forms have been found for spin 1/2 and 1 cases in Refs.~\cite{Diehl:2003ny,Berger:2001zb}.
 With these constraints, we finally obtain up to eight independent unpolarized GPDs and eight independent polarized GPDs for the spin-3/2 system.\\

 The building blocks to construct the Lorentz structures accompanying the spin-3/2 GPDs are: $P^{\mu}$, $q^{\mu}$, $n^{\mu}$, $\gamma^{\mu}$, $\gamma^5$ (or Levi-Civita tensors $\epsilon^{\mu\nu\alpha\beta}$), $g^{\mu\nu}$ and $\sigma^{\mu\nu}$.
-With help of the on-shell identities given in Refs.~\cite{Cotogno:2019vjb,Fu:2022rkn} and the properties of the Rarita-Schwinger spinors (see~\ref{appendixa}), one can obtain eight independent tensors for the unpolarized case and eight for the polarized case, which agrees with the number-counting from the helicity amplitudes.
-Equivalently, one can build the tensors accompanying the GPDs of the spin-3/2 particle through the direct product between the unpolorized spin-1/2 and unpolarized spin-1 structures.
-It is known that tensors accompanying the unpolarized GPDs of a spin-1/2 particle~\cite{Hoodbhoy:1998vm,Diehl:2001pm}, have two linear independent Lorentz structures ~ and tensors for the spin-1 case are~\cite{Berger:2001zb,Sun:2017gtz}
+With help of the on-shell identities given in Refs.~\cite{Cotogno:2019vjb,Fu:2022rkn} and the properties of the Rarita-Schwinger spinor (see~\ref{appendixa}), one can obtain eight independent tensors for the unpolarized and eight for the polarized cases, which agrees with the number-counting from the helicity amplitudes.
+Equivalently, one can build the tensors accompanying the GPDs of the spin-3/2 particle through the direct product between the unpolarized spin-1/2 and unpolarized spin-1 structures or the direct product between the polarized spin-1/2 and polarized spin-1 structures.
+It can be proven that the ``polarized-polarized'' pairs of tensors are equivalent to ``unpolarized-unpolarized'' ones.
+It is known that the tensors accompanying the unpolarized GPDs of a spin-1/2 particle~\cite{Hoodbhoy:1998vm,Diehl:2001pm} have two independent Lorentz structures,